0x4248/gh_search/README.md

 `language:python "if "` - [Search](https://github.com/search?q=language%3Apython+%22if+%22&type=code)

-I want to find python code that has an if statement with a input( on it so i modify the search to:
+I want to find python code that has an if statement with a input( on it so I modify the search to:

 `language:python "if input("` - [Search](https://github.com/search?q=language%3Apython+%22if+input%28%22&type=code)

-Now i get a list of python code that has an if statement with a input( on it.
+Now I get a list of python code that has an if statement with a input( on it.

 ## Table of Contents